WORKSHOP TIMETABLE 2023

 Workshop duration: 2 hours

 Participants will learn how to use glass tools to cut and shape glass, they will foil and solder using the Tiffany method.
-They will be able to to produce a simple leaf shaped sun catcher.
+Learn how to foil with copper and solder your own stained glass scrappy birds.

 Working with copperfoil techniques she playfully explores the limitations of her materials and techniques, presenting glass to the light through exploration of different botanical forms, patterns and structures.